-This is a place that just accepts you.
-Pour a cold beer or a single malt with ice and choose a chair on the deck and put up your feet.
+This is a place that just accepts you, as you are, without expectations.
+Pour a cold beer or a single malt with ice.
+Choose a chair on the deck and put up your feet.
 Listen to the birds that flit from the trees and bushes to the feeders.
 Let the sound of the breezes in the trees coax you to close your eyes and dose for a while.

 A garden, rather than a yard, is a result of a bond between the gardener and the plants that shape the environment.
 It is hard work and, since my heart operation, I have been accepting help from Vera during the Spring planting and Fall raking.
-Living, as we do, on the edge of a ravine there are lots of leaves every year.
+Living on the edge of a ravine, means that there are lots of leaves every year to rake and bushes to prune.
 There is always something to do.

 I make mistakes too which force me to move plants from one micro climate to another.
 Sometimes I just don’t like the plant that I had thought I liked but, thankfully, that doesn’t happen often.

 Then there are the critters who live in the ravine.
 Rabbits eat the petals of the impatiens plants.
 It is difficult to be angry about this.
 After all, this is breakfast for them and it is so easy to come and go as they like because I have resisted the temptation to enclose my garden with a fence.
 I once hosted a family of moles who burrowed under the lawn.
+Tunnels ran every direction under the surface of the lawn.
 I put the garden hose down one of the holes and flooded their tunnels.
 There are mice, of course, and chipmunks too, even raccoons.
-Ravine living requires patience; plants live, some die, and some are eaten.
+Ravine living requires patience and acceptance; plants live, some die, and some are eaten.

 Vera took most of these pictures.
 She likes the close angles.
 I prefer the larger views.
 I suppose I am partial to red and yellow begonias, so don’t be surprised at the frequency of those hues.